 - Handles (or levers) are simply more convenient than doorknobs and are far easier to open, particularly if you don’t have your hands free.
 If you’ve ever tried to operate a doorknob with your elbow whilst carrying two cups of tea, you’ll know exactly what we mean.

-- Whilst doorknobs are generally set further from the door than they used to be, it’s still easy to graze your knuckles on the door when using them.
-This will never happen with a door handle.
+- Whilst door knobs are generally set further from the door than they used to be, it’s still easy to graze your knuckles on the door when using them.
+This is less likely with a door handle.

 - There are generally more design options available with door handles, not to mention various backplates.

 - Door handles can, however, get caught on loose items of clothing and will require more maintenance as there are more moving parts to consider.